rubymonsters/ruby-for-beginners/source/11-writing_classes/07-self.md

 the normal control flow which goes from top to bottom?
 Instead she jumps into the method body.

-We also said that this method body has its own *scope*, like a shiny, new room where local variables from other scopes are not visible.
+We also said that this method body has its own [scope](/writing_methods/scope.html), like a shiny, new room where local variables from other scopes are not visible.
 Instead it has its own local variables, some of which might be defined via the method's arguments.

 And we also said that inside any object's method all instance variables of this object, and all other methods of this object are also visible.

-We also briefly talked about that mysterious top-level object that Ruby enters when she starts executing a program, or IRB.
+We also briefly talked about that mysterious [top-level object](/objects/top-level.html) that Ruby enters when she starts executing a program, or IRB.

 We are now finally ready to put all these things together a little more, and introduce a new keyword: `self`.